15 Best Campgrounds in Montana

 2. Big Arm/Flathead Lake State Park

-Other popular campgrounds surrounding Flathead Lake include Finley Point State Park and Wayfarers Campgrounds, which are both part of Flathead Lake State Park.
 Alongside access to the surrounding Flathead Valley, Big Arm is also a popular jumping-off point for Wild Horse Island.
-Only accessible by boat, this 2,000-plus acre unit of Flathead State Park in the middle of the lake is still inhabited by wild horses, and primitive camping is available for those who pack in their own gear.
+Only accessible by boat, this 2,000-plus acre state park unit in the middle of the lake is still inhabited by wild horses.
+Wild Horse Island is day-use only with no camping available.

 Address: 28031 Big Arm State Park Road, Big Arm, Montana